Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices: Introduction

-Analogous to approximation schemes, it is possible to distinguish between efficient and non-efficient kernelization schemes: a \PSAKS is \emph{size efficient} if the size of the approximate kernel is bounded by $f(\eps)\cdot p^{\bigO{1}}$, where $p$ is the parameter and $f$ is a computable function independent of~$p$.
+Analogous to approximation schemes, it is possible to distinguish between efficient and non-efficient kernelization schemes: A \PSAKS is \emph{size efficient} if the size of the approximate kernel is bounded by $f(\eps)\cdot p^{\bigO{1}}$, where $p$ is the parameter and $f$ is a computable function independent of~$p$.
 Our bound on the approximate kernel size in \cref{thm:PSAKS-SF} implies that we do \emph{not} obtain a size efficient \PSAKS for either \SF or \ST. This is in contrast to the existence of efficient approximation schemes for the same parameters in \cref{thm:ST,thm:SF}.
-We leave open whether a size efficient \PSAKS can be found in either case.
+We leave open whether or not a size efficient \PSAKS can be found in either case.
 Interestingly, we also do not obtain any \PSAKS for the \unwDirST problem, even though by \cref{thm:unwDirST} an \EPAS exists.
-In fact this is not surprising given the following theorem.
+In fact, we prove the following theorem.

-\begin{thm} No $(2-\eps)$-approximate kernelization algorithm exists for \unwDirST parameterized by the number $p=|V(T)\setminus R|$ of Steiner vertices in the optimum Steiner arborescence $T$ for any $\eps>0$, unless $\NP\subseteq\coNPp$. \end{thm}
+\begin{thm} No $(2-\eps)$-approximate kernelization algorithm exists for the \unwDirST problem parameterized by the number $p=|V(T)\setminus R|$ of Steiner vertices in the optimum Steiner arborescence $T$ for any $\eps>0$, unless $\NP\subseteq\coNPp$. \end{thm}